OnesmoOgore/embedded-motor-pid-controller/README.md

 Small embedded C project showing a basic PID speed controller for a DC motor.

+## What this demonstrates

+- Modular embedded C firmware (separating hardware abstraction and control logic)
+- A reusable PID controller module
+- A matching Python simulation for offline tuning

 ## Features

 - Fixed-point friendly PID implementation